BetTogether/BetTogether-Contracts/README.md

 [![#built-with openzeppelin](https://img.shields.io/badge/built%20with-OpenZeppelin-3677FF?style=flat-square)](https://docs.openzeppelin.com/)
 ![#solc 0.6.7](https://img.shields.io/badge/solc-0.6.7-brown?style=flat-square)

 MagicBet is a no loss betting platform, built on the Ethereum ecosystem.
-It allows users to bet on real life future events and outcomes without risking to lose their stake.
+It allows users to bet on real life future events and outcomes without risking their stake.

 All stakes accrue interest until the event which is bet on happens.
 The interest payment is then shared among the winners, and all participants (winners and losers) get their stakes back - thus allowing users to save money in a fun manner.